Cart»

 Hilltops

-Sean O'Riada is one of the heroes of modern Ireland.
-A talented musician and composer, he is credited with taking traditional Irish music out of the pubs and bringing it to the world.
-O'Riada Shiraz is made from fruit grown to four very special vineyards around Murrumbateman, co-fermented with a dollop of Viognier.
+Sean O'Riada is one of Ireland's great cultural icons, a gifted musician and composer, he's accredited with taking traditional Irish music out of the pubs and bringing it to the world.
+O'Riada Shiraz is made from fruit grown to four very special vineyards around Murrumbateman, fermented with the inclusion of a dollop Viognier.
+O'Riada owes its genesis to a disastrous vintage, when unfavourable weather drastically reduced the Clonakilla harvest.
+The best local vineyards had to be sourced from which to collate the quality of fruit most worthy of the Clonakilla label, O'Riada Shiraz was born.

 EACH